peritext/peritext/README.md

 Peritext is a technology built in the context of my Ph.D. in digital humanities, design & aesthetics, which deals with academic publishing in the humanities.

+On an intellectual plan, it is the continuation of a joint reflection conducted about the roles and acceptions of "context" in humanities' academic publishing situations.
+This reflection was summarized by a 2014 milestone's [conference communication](https://www.academia.edu/9062107/AIME_opening_the_context_of_a_Humanities_inquiry) that I co-authored with [Donato Ricci](http://www.medialab.sciences-po.fr/fr/people/donato-ricci/).

-The project comes as the amplification of a previous, very specific, multimodal article experiment, that I participated to as a designer, a developper and a researcher : http://modesofexistence.org/anomalies/ (source there : https://github.com/robindemourat/clues-anomaly-understanding ).
+On a practical plan, the project comes also as the amplification of a previous, very specific, multimodal article experiment, that I participated to as a designer, developper and researcher : http://modesofexistence.org/anomalies/ (source code is there : https://github.com/robindemourat/clues-anomaly-understanding ).

 In the frame of my Ph.D., this experiment became first the project of a generic flat-file application engine for generating multimodal publications.
 Then it became an even more generic technology, aimed at being used as client tool, or as a library in other applications, such as the one I am developping in order to publish my own Ph.D. in multimodal format.